Estate Planning May Seem Like No Fun But It Has To Be Done!

 No matter how you stack it up – far too many Canadians die intestate OR with a will that doesn’t represent their current situation.

-So What Happens If you Die Without a Will?
+So What Happens If You Die Without a Will?

 There are no winners in this situation.
 Estate planning is the key.